open-mmlab/mmdetection/docs/en/user_guides/tracking_config.md

 - `test_cfg`: the config of testing loop.
 For example, `type='VideoTestLoop'`.
 - `default_hooks`: the config of default hooks, which may include hooks for timer, logger, param_scheduler, checkpoint, sampler_seed, visualization, etc.
 - `vis_backends`: the config of visualization backends, which uses `type='LocalVisBackend'` as default.
-- `visualizer`: the config of visualizer.
-For example, `type='DetLocalVisualizer'` for VID task, and `type='TrackLocalVisualizer'` for MOT, VIS, SOT, VOS tasks.
+- `visualizer`: the config of visualizer.  `type='TrackLocalVisualizer'` for MOT tasks.
 - `param_scheduler`: the config of parameter scheduler, which usually sets the learning rate scheduler.
 - `optim_wrapper`: the config of optimizer wrapper, which contains optimization-related information, for example optimizer, gradient clipping, etc.
 - `load_from`: load models as a pre-trained model from a given path.